hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 and the thought of Death no longer bothers him.
 The Pit Fighter is immune to all psychology.

-#### Sewer Fighter Special Skills

-By Christian Ellegaard
-Agile: The Hero may run over wooden planks without having to take Initiative tests to see if he crashes through.
-Brave Eye: The Hero's eyes rarely disappoint, and thus he may re- roll any initial Line of Sight rolls if he is not satisfied with the first result.
-However, he must accept the latter result regardless if it is worse than the first.
-Control: The Hero has gotten used to the special conditions in the sewers, and he has understood to ignore things that would scare others to death.
-Therefore the Hero may use his standard Leadership without any penalties.
-Nerves of steel: The Henchmen have gotten tougher, and more than slightly dripping water must cause them to run away.
-Thus a Henchman group with the Nerves of Steel skill may re-roll any failed Leadership rolls to see if they may move.
-Night sight: After hours of wandering about in the darkness of the sewers, the Hero has developed a slight night sight.
-He may add +D6 to his initial Line of Sight.
-Sure feet: The warriors have learned how to run over the rotten planks without crashing through.
-A warrior with the Sure Feet skill may re-roll a failed Initiative test when running over wooden planks.

 #### Sisters of Sigmar Special Skills